AnikHasibul/WAF-Bypassing-Deface/README.md

 the usage is below!
 # Usage:
 Firstly, upload your deface page(let it's name is hacked.html)<br>
-Secondly, upload the a.php and b.php file<br>
+Secondly, upload the a.php and don't upload b.php file<br>
 Thirdly, open the a.php file in the server<br>
-Fourthly, copy the texts from the text box in a.php and paste it in the source file of b.php and run the b.php to and you are done!<br>
+Fourthly, copy the texts from the text box in a.php and paste it in the source file of b.php.
+Now upload and run the b.php to and you are done!<br>
-Finally, open the a.php(in the browser, you need not to check source code) and b.php(before you run it, change the required info as per given instruction both in here and the b.php file itself!) respectedly.<br>
+Finally, open b.php(before you run it, change the required info as per given instruction both in here and the b.php file itself!) respectively.<br>
 Done!<br>
 If any problem arises, Issues tab is available!
 # N.B: